Nov 25, 2025

 Nowadays, especially in Mexico, professionals increasingly value companies that genuinely care about their well-being.
 Implementing a program that includes stress measurement positions your company as an employer of choice, one where people want to work.

-The message you send is powerful: "We care about how you feel and we are willing to invest to improve your work experience."
-This perception not only helps you retain the talent you already have but also attracts new professionals seeking a real balance between their life and career.
-If you want to delve deeper into how this impacts culture, you can read our article on what occupational well-being is.
+The message you send is powerful: "We care about how you feel and we are willing to invest to improve your work experience".
+This perception not only helps you retain the talent you already have but attracts new professionals seeking a real balance between their life and career.
+If you want to delve into how this impacts culture, you can read our article on what workplace wellness is.

 Understanding the main types of stress tests

-Choosing a stress measurement test is like selecting a tool for a specific task: not all serve the same purpose.
-To make an informed decision as a leader, it's key to understand what each type of test measures and which fits best with your company's goals.
-Think of it as a diagnosis; you need the right instrument to get an accurate reading of your team's health.
+Choosing a stress measurement test is like picking a tool for a specific task: not all serve the same purpose.
+To make an intelligent decision as a leader, it's key to understand what each type of test measures and which one aligns best with your company’s objectives.
+Think of it as a diagnosis; you need the right instrument to have an accurate reading of your team’s health.

-This isn't about becoming an expert in psychometrics, but about knowing the options in a practical way to decide if you need to measure how your collaborators perceive stress, how it manifests in their bodies, or what environmental conditions are provoking it.
+It is not about becoming an expert in psychometrics but about knowing the options practically to see if you need to measure how your team perceives stress, how it manifests in their bodies, or what environmental conditions are causing it.

 Perceived stress tests: the team's personal perspective

 This type of test focuses entirely on the employee's subjective experience.
-Its goal is to capture how each person feels and processes pressure situations in their daily life.
-It doesn't measure the number of tasks but rather the sense of overwhelm they generate.
+Its goal is to capture how each person feels and processes pressure situations in their daily lives.
+They do not measure the amount of tasks but rather the feeling of overwhelm that these generate.

-They are incredibly valuable tools for taking a general pulse of the team's emotional state.
+They are incredibly valuable tools for taking a general pulse of the team's morale.

 What do they measure?
-Personal assessment of whether work demands exceed their ability to manage them.
+The personal assessment of whether work demands exceed their capacity to handle them.

 When to use them?
-They are ideal for initial diagnostics, to measure the emotional climate after an organizational change, or to understand general pressure levels in the company.
+They are ideal for initial diagnostics, measuring emotional climate after an organizational change or understanding the general level of pressure in the company.

 Practical example: After implementing a new management system, a perceived stress test could reveal whether the team feels supported or overwhelmed by the new technology.